LSU-RAISE-LAB/DPLib/README.md

 If you use this framework or its solvers in your research, please cite:

-> M. Hasanzadeh, "Toward a Standard Repository for Distributed Power System Optimization and Control," 2025.
+> M. Hasanzadeh and A. Kargarian, "DPLib: A Standard Benchmark Library for Distributed Power System Analysis and Optimization," http://arxiv.org/abs/2506.20819

 ---